,

 Monday - Vocabulary day - We identify new words across the upcoming chapter, and try to work out their meaning.

-Tuesday - Reading day - Children will read up to three short chapters across the thrity minutes.
+Tuesday - Reading day - Children will read up a chapter across the thrity minutes, adult help will be provided.

 Reminders

-PE Days: Monday (Dance - indoors) and Tuesday (Tag Rugby- outdoors)
+PE Days: Monday (Netball - outdoors) and Tuesday (Squash - indoors)

 X